 Modern campaigning can get pretty dirty, but politicians today are only taking their cues from politicians in ancient Athens.
 This public radio story describes how direct democracy was carried out in ancient Athens, a Greek city-state.
 Listen to learn who was allowed to participate in Athenian politics and how the people of Athens voted for and controled their elected officials.

 The tradition of town meeting day has faded away in most states.
-This public radio story describes a Town Meeting in Starksboro, Vermont, and puts it in the context of the longstanding tradition of town meeting in New England, which began in the 1600s.
+This audio story describes a town meeting in Starksboro, Vermont, and a longstanding tradition of town meetings in New England beginning in the 1600s.
 While it can be difficult to give 100 people all the time they want to debate issues and air their opinions, let alone come to an agreement on them, town meeting remains a vitally important institution that its members value.
-This story looks at what makes it work.
+Listen to this story as it looks at what makes it work.

 In Medieval England, British King John was at war with a group of English Barons because he extracted money from them to fight a war with France.
 To appease the Barons, the king wrote the Magna Carta, which essentially says the King cannot arbitrarily collect taxes from Barons.
 This revolutionary document, signed in 1215, limited the power of the monarchy and outlined the basic principles of the modern judicial system.
 The Pope invalidated the document just ten weeks later but its ideas have lived on and served as the basis of portions of the U.S. Declaration of Independence and the Bill of Rights.
 Listen to learn how the British library celebrated the 800th anniversary of this revolutionary document.

 Gerrymandering is the manipulation of the boundaries of voting districts in a way that favors one political party, usually by dividing up groups of opposing voters.
 The U.S. Constitution gives state legislatures the authority to draw congressional districts.
-Very often whichever party has power in the legislature gerrymanders in its own favor.
+Often, whichever party has power in the legislature gerrymanders in its own favor.
 The majority of legal experts agree that gerrymandering is unfair, but is there any legal way around the Constitution?
 In 2015, the United States Supreme Court heard a case about the state of Arizona’s strategy for avoiding gerrymandering.
 Listen to this audio story to learn about the arguments for and against an approach to redistricting that does not involve the legislature.